 "We're really going down this integrated ERP system path to make things work better, faster, cheaper and smarter," he said.

 Extensive change management, project organization were essential

 It helps to go about implementation in a level-headed fashion, and according to Bill Behen, a principal at Chicago-based Oracle partner Grant Thornton, which served as the system integrator on the project, Caesars had all the right strategic pieces in place.
-That included a desire to take an incremental, phased approach to rolling out the various pieces of the software -- which is officially called Oracle ERP Cloud -- and buy-in from senior leadership.
+That included a desire to take an incremental, phased approach to rolling out the various pieces of the software and buy-in from senior leadership.

 "I'm sure everyone has heard that over and over again, that you need support from the top," Behen told the OpenWorld audience.
 In the case of Caesars, "it wasn't just talk.
 They had senior people very involved in the project."

 Behen advised Caesars to adopt the Oracle Unified Method for SaaS applications, which helped to ensure core team members were trained on the methodology, project roles and responsibilities were clearly defined and there were sufficient dedicated internal resources.